tanmay-irs/tanmay-irs/README.md

 - 👋 Hi, I’m @Tanmay
 - 👀 I’m interested in ML and Robotics
 - 🌱 I’m currently learning ML
-- 📫 How to reach me - tanmay.thaker@ishitva,in
+- 📫 How to reach me - tanmay.thaker@ishitva.in

 <!---
 tanmay-irs/tanmay-irs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.